Phileosopher/commonplace/glossary-financial.md

 Provisions - Amounts put aside in accounts to cover future Liabilities

 Proxy Statement - A document required by the Securities and Exchange Commission that helps shareholders make informed decisions about matters that will be addressed at a stockholder meeting

-Qualified Opinion - A report issued by an accountant when the information presented is not sound in their professional opinion, rather than an Unqualified Opinion

-Quality of Earnings - The earnings that can be attributed to higher sales or lower costs instead of accounting anomalies

-Raw Materials - Materials bought to be processed into Finished Goods

-Refinancing Agreement - A company's arrangement to replace existing financing with other funding instead of defaulting

-Realization Principle - A principle of GAAP where revenue can only be recognized when the goods or services that created that revenues have been delivered

-Rebate - A partial refund for overpaying or services that were cancelled before they ended

-Receipt - A record of payment, usually written or printed

-Replacement Cost - The cost of replacing an asset or liability

-Required Minimum Distribution - A individual's legal requirement to take a specific fraction of their retirement money sometime after age 70.

-Reserve Account - An account set up to retain earnings, usually to make balance sheets clearer or to reserve money against future purchases or liabilities

-Retained Earnings - Net income that a company keeps rather than distributed to shareholders as Dividends

-Return on Investment (ROI) - A very popular profitability ratio, most frequently calculated by dividing the gain from the investment by the cost of the investment

-Revenue - The money a business receives for its commercial activities

-Risk - aka Volatility, the possibility of financial loss, used in investing to determine the most marketable return

-Rounding Error - An error that rounds a number upward or downward, a natural product of [computer-based math](math-cs.md)

-Sales - The total income from selling goods or services

-Secured Loan - A loan where the borrower pledges an asset in exchange for a loan that the lender then uses as collateral

-Securities - A broad term referring to any outstanding obligations by companies, typically refers to stocks or bonds

-Securities and Exchange Commission (SEC) - A governing board alongside the Federal Trade Commission that oversees trade in the USA

-Segment Reporting - Where divisions of a business are separated for individual reporting

-Share - aka Stock, an evenly divided part of a company

-Share Repurchase - aka Stock Buyback, where a corporation buys back is shares from its stockholders

-Shareholder - aka Stockholders, the owner of shares in a company

-Short Position - A specific option where an investor purchases sends a short order to a broker, the broker sells the asset with a loan to the investor, and the investor pays it back later and keeps or pays the price difference

-Simple Interest - Interest applied to the original principal of a loan

-Sinking Fund - Money set aside over time to repay a debt or replace a wasting asset

-Speculation - Analysis that makes predictions about an entity's future performance for the purpose of making investment decisions

-Stakeholder - Vague term for any entity who may have any interest in an organization

-Statement of Cash Flows - A common financial statement that shows how changes in the Balance Sheet affects the movement of cash, categorized as Operating, Investing and Financing Activities

-Stock-For-Stock Merger - A merger where all of a subsidiary company's shares are directly exchanged for all of a parent company's shares, effectively conjoining the companies' equity.

-Stock Exchange - aka Stock Market, an organization that sets legal standards for buying and selling publicly traded Shares

-Stockbroker - A person or organization who buys and sells securities

-Strike Price - The price an option has to arrive at to have any legitimate value

-Subordinated Debt - The amount of Unsecured Debt a company owes if the company is liquidated

-Subsidiary Company - A company owned by a Parent Company

-Subtotal - Smaller items grouped together to create a Total

-Sunk Costs - Money that cannot be recovered from being spent

-Suspense Account - A temporary account where funds are deposited before being sent to the correct place

-Tangible Assets - Physical assets, such as buildings, vehicles, and machinery

-Tax - A mandatory contribution to a government, typically measured by the government through financial transactions

-Tax Haven - Jurisdictions that give special tax incentives to foreign investors and depositors

-Taxation - The act of taxing people and businesses

-Total - the "bottom line", usually represented by a line above and two lines below

-Total Cost of Ownership (TCO) - the complete cost of an asset, which include renewal fees and other mandatory expenses

-Trade - An investing transaction, typically trading cash with an asset

-Transposition - An error where the digits of a number are swapped

-Undeposited Funds Account - aka Cash-in-Hand Account, an account that shows the money that a company has received but not banked or spent

-Unlisted Company - A Limited Liability Company not listed on a Stock Exchange

-Unqualified Opinion - A report issued by an accountant when the information presented is sound in their professional opinion, rather than a Qualified Opinion

-Unsecured Creditor - A creditor who doesn't have a claim against a particular Asset, meaning they will only get whatever is left if a company is liquidated

-Unsecured Loan - A debt without any collateral attached to it

-Valuation - A process that determines the worth of a company's assets

-Variance - The difference between the estimated cost and the actual cost

-Vest - A window of time before an investment can be redeemed

-Wages - An expense made to employees for their services

-Withholding - The amount of money withheld from salaries and paid by the employer to the correct authority

-Working Capital - The excess of Current Assets minus Current Liabilities

-Work-in-Progress (WIP) - Partially completed goods or services that will be recorded as an asset upon completion

-Write-down - A non-cash partial-value expensed reduction of an asset

-Write-off - The non-cash total-value expensed reduction of an asset

-Yield to Call (YTC) - The chances of a bond being called before its maturity

-Zero-Based Account (ZBA) - A bank account which is always kept as close to zero as possible

-Zero-Based Budget (ZBB) - Financial forecasting where every dollar is allocated to a specific purpose to make the starting and ending balances zero